Schedule Revenue Over Time In Salesforce

 It looks like Jim has some work to do to hit his target!

 Product Revenue Schedule Reports and Dashboards

-Salespeople and managers need full visibility of pipeline and scheduled revenue.
-To achieve this, the GSP Product Revenue Schedules app has comprehensive dashboards for salesforce Lightning and Classic versions.
+Salespeople and managers need full visibility of the sales pipeline and scheduled revenue.
+Fortunately, the GSP Product Revenue Schedules app has comprehensive dashboards for Salesforce Lightning and Classic versions.

 Here’s the Lightning dashboard

 And the Classic version.

 Users can clone and adapt these charts and reports and customize them to meet additional reporting needs.